 After-hours at Cavalcade is always lots of fun!
-Tickets can be purchased from our authorized online reseller, at the Cavalcade office on the Pawhuska fairgrounds during the week of the rodeo, or by cash at the entrance gate.
+Tickets can be purchased from our authorized online seller, at the Cavalcade office on the Pawhuska fairgrounds during the week of the rodeo, or by cash at the entrance gate.
 Tuesday street dance in downtown Pawhuska is free.
 Wednesday admission $10 all ages.
 Thursday through Saturday admission is $20 all ages.

 The amazing line-up for this year is as follows:

 - Wednesday – John Baumann